Yogarine/bungie-sdk-php/docs/Api/Destiny2Api.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **searchDestinyPlayer**
-> \Bungie\Model\InlineResponse20033 searchDestinyPlayer($displayName, $membershipType)
+> \Bungie\Model\InlineResponse20034 searchDestinyPlayer($displayName, $membershipType, $returnOriginalProfile)

 Returns a list of Destiny memberships given a full Gamertag or PSN ID.
+Unless you pass returnOriginalProfile=true, this will return membership information for the users' Primary Cross Save Profile if they are engaged in cross save rather than any original Destiny profile that is now being overridden.

 ### Example
 ```php